10 Non-technical Jobs in Tech and How to Get Them

 Content marketing is a powerful tool for any company, requiring skilled professionals to keep up with the trends and maximize its effectiveness.
 As a content manager for a tech company, you will work with the company to help establish the brand’s identity and voice, oversee content creation and publishing, and connect non-tech customers with the products and services that can help solve their challenges or improve their lives.
 You will need a mix of creative and tactical skills to manage the content, oversee other content producers, and collaborate with other teams while positively impacting the business.

-Median annual US salary: $77,729 [9]
+Median annual total salary: $105,000 [9]

-Requirements: Bachelor's degree in business, management, or a related field; Project Management Professional certification may be beneficial
+Requirements: Bachelor's degree in business, management, or a related field; Project Management Professional (PMP) certification may be beneficial

 As an operations manager, you will ensure your company remains organized and on time regarding how it operates its systems.
 You will oversee optimizing business processes, ensure products meet quality control standards, support human resources, manage operational resources and budgeting, and deliver detailed reports to leaders and decision-makers.
 You'll need risk analysis, planning, management, and communication skills.

-Requirements: Bachelor's degree in communications, business, or a related field.
+Requirements: Bachelor's degree in communications, business, or a related field

 A marketing manager creates and oversees campaigns for products and services.
 As a marketing manager for a tech company, you’ll play an active role in helping engineers and developers understand customers’ wants and needs.
 You’ll also develop campaigns and strategies to support product launches and increase brand awareness.
 Additional duties may include brainstorming new initiatives, working within a budget to improve marketing techniques, or monitoring web-based customers.
 As a marketing manager, you’ll need strong leadership, organizational, and creative skills.

 As a financial analyst, you will work with your company’s historical and current financial data to help make financial decisions for the business.
-You’ll research trends, create financial models to assess risk, provide detailed reporting to aid decision-makers and inform financial strategies.
+You’ll research trends, create financial models to assess risk, and provide detailed reporting to aid decision-makers and inform financial strategies.
 You will need strong skills in mathematics and accounting to perform your duties, which may also include assessing the organization’s financial interests, such as investments and stock performance.

 Editorial Team